 So, instead of having to go into each page of your website and analyze actions taken on each CTA or for each keyword, get started with Google Analytics to receive specific links and data to help you track conversions easily.

-By identifying what CTAs are being clicked the most and what SEO keywords are bringing the most traffic to your website, you can focus your efforts, time, and money to create more marketing strategies in and around those areas.
+Conversion tracking helps you measure the success of your website marketing efforts.
+By identifying which CTAs are earning the most clicks and which SEO keywords are bringing the most traffic to your website, you can focus your efforts, time, and money to create more marketing strategies in and around those areas.

-By tracking conversions, measuring success, adjusting as needed, and implementing proven marketing strategies, you will increase website traffic and receive a high return on your conversion marketing efforts.
+Tracking conversions plays an important role in your marketing strategy.
+By accurately measuring the success of your website and adjusting as needed, you will increase website traffic and receive a high return on your conversion marketing efforts.

-Last updated on December 21st, 2022.
+Last updated on November 8th, 2023.